AseelAlasaad/reading_notes/401/class03.md

 ES6 class constructors: This can be said to be a syntax base for constructor functions and instantiate objects using a new operato

+**Why REST?**

+ REST stands for Representational State Transfer.
+It's an architectural pattern for creating web services.
+A RESTful service is one that implements that pattern.REST can handle multiple types of calls, return different data formats and even change structurally with the correct implementation of hypermedia

+ functional programming:  is a programming paradigm where programs are constructed by applying and composing functions.

+ object-oriented programming (OOP):  is based on the concept of objects.
+In object-oriented programming data structures, or objects are defined, each with its own properties or attributes.
+Each object can also contain its own procedures or methods.
+Software is designed by using objects that interact with one another